awsdocs/aws-go-developer-guide/doc_source/sdk-utilities.rst

         }
     }

-Example: Upload Folder to Amazon S3
+Example: Upload Folder to |S3long|
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following examples use the ``path/filepath`` package to recursively
-gather a list of files and upload them to the specified Amazon S3
+gather a list of files and upload them to the specified |S3long|
 bucket.
-The keys of the Amazon S3 objects are prefixed with the file's
+The keys of the |S3long| objects are prefixed with the file's
 relative path.

 .. code:: go